-EPA Region 8 has adopted the concept of sub-area planning.
+EPA Region 8 has adopted sub-area planning.
 To facilitate planning, the planning strategy discussed below has been established in accordance with the CWA Section 311(j)(4), as amended by OPA.
 The SACP development strategy was approved by the Region 8 RRT in October 2013.

-The main goal of Region 8 sub-area planning is to develop an oil response planning approach that adequately addresses the region-wide potential for a significant oil spill to inland waters, given the significant oil infrastructure across the Region.
-To achieve this goal, Region 8 oil response planning is strategically focused on large oil threats to address the large geographic area that makes up Region 8 (much of which consists of rural and remote areas), and to address CWA Section 311(j)(4) requirements.
-The Region's ability to respond to both oil discharges and hazardous substance releases will be enhanced by successful completion of oil response planning, development of the geographic information system (GIS) tool discussed below, and planned updates to the RCP.
+The main goal of Region 8 sub-area planning is to develop an oil response approach that adequately addresses the region-wide potential for a significant oil spill to inland waters, given the significant oil infrastructure across the Region.
+To achieve this goal, Region 8 oil response planning focuses on large oil threats to address the large geographic area that makes up Region 8 (much of which consists of rural and remote areas) and address CWA Section 311(j)(4) requirements.
+The Region's ability to respond to both oil discharges and hazardous substance releases will be enhanced by completion of oil response planning, development of the geographic information system (GIS) tool discussed below, and planned updates to the RCP.